 AI takes over – and that's good news

-But if AI takes over predictable work, what remains for IT professionals?
+But when AI takes over predictable work, what is left for IT professionals?
 And more importantly: which technologies become indispensable then?

 The power of predictability

 AI excels at pattern recognition.
 Anything that occurs frequently, is predictable, and follows fixed rules is well-suited for automation.
-Many IT departments are already using AI-driven monitoring, automated patch rounds, and chatbots that intercept standard questions.
+Many IT departments are already using AI-driven monitoring, automated patch cycles, and chatbots that handle standard questions.
 AI assistants that help with writing code or documentation are also becoming increasingly common.

-These applications undeniably create efficiency but also change the role of the IT professional.
-The emphasis shifts from execution to coordination, evaluation, and design.
+These applications undeniably bring efficiency, but they also change the role of the IT professional.
+The focus shifts from execution to coordination, assessment, and design.

 Technology that demands more from humans